 Government pensions

 Like OAS, CPP retirement income is fully taxable, and the benefit can also be deferred until age 70.
-In some scenarios, this deferral can be attractive, especially considering the degree to which this lifetime guaranteed income opportunity will be enhanced.
-For an individual deferring their CPP income from age 65 to 70, the benefit increases by 42% plus indexation.
-This can be an attractive proposition for a conservative investor who maintains adequate assets to bridge their income throughout the deferral period, while maintaining confidence they will live to, and or potentially beyond typical life expectancy.
-Spouses should consider the effects of CPP sharing in addition to the timing of receipt of their CPP in retirement.
+In some scenarios, this deferral can be attractive, especially considering the degree to which this lifetime guaranteed income will be enhanced.
+For an individual deferring their CPP income from age 65 to 70, their benefit increases by 42% plus indexation.
+This can be an attractive option for a conservative investor who maintains adequate assets to bridge their income throughout the deferral period, while maintaining confidence they will live to, and/or potentially beyond typical life expectancy.

 Appropriate investment vehicles

 Investors have two things to consider in making tax-effective decisions: the choice of specific investments and the vehicles that hold those investments.
-For instance, using non-registered funds to purchase an annuity that qualifies for preferential prescribed tax treatment would be more tax-efficient than if that same annuity were purchased within an RRSP.
+For example, using non-registered funds to purchase an annuity that qualifies for preferential prescribed tax treatment would be more tax-efficient than if that same annuity were purchased within an RRSP.

-Often, retirees want foreign exposure (which includes the U.S.) in addition to conservative, fixed income investments.
-But, the income generated by these types of investments is generally inefficient from a tax standpoint – that is, it’s fully taxable.
-One vehicle option that enables a retiree to gain such exposures, while mitigating the negative tax consequences, is a corporate class mutual fund.
-For non-registered portfolio holdings, this structure may be attractive, as it will not distribute interest or foreign income into the investor’s hands.
-Typically, taxable distributions are substantially less (than a comparable mutual fund trust or ETF) and compound growth is enhanced as a result.
-Corporate class can enable investors to better manage tax brackets while optimizing net income in the face of potential claw backs.
-Consider this positive impact in conjunction with exposure to eligible dividend income and the resulting gross-up, depending on the underlying fund of choice.
+One option that enables a retiree to gain foreign exposure, while mitigating the negative tax consequences, is a corporate class mutual fund.
+For non-registered portfolio holdings, this structure may be attractive, as it will typically distribute tax-preferred dividends.
+Fully taxed interest and foreign income are, thus, avoided.
+Typically, the distributions are lower (than a comparable mutual fund trust or ETF) and compound growth is potentially enhanced as a result.

 A smooth, consistent approach

 Retirement income planning is a marathon, so a consistent approach can smooth income over the course of retirement, while maintaining flexibility.
-Consider the implications of how assets are held, where they are drawn from and the ripple effects of each decision on net income before adjustments, net income for tax purposes and taxable income.
+Consider the implications of where assets are held, where they are drawn from and the ripple effects of each decision on net income before adjustments, net income for tax purposes and taxable income.
 This planning is complex, and often requires working with a qualified tax professional.